Milad-Akarie/auto_route_library/README.md

     );
 ```

-if you're finishing with results make sure you call the callback function as you pop the page
+If you're finishing with results, make sure you call the callback function as you pop the page

 ```dart
 onRateBook(RESULT);